Permanent pharmacy closure

-Provide a copy of the completed sections 1 and 2 of PODSA Form 4A: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
-Inform the manager of the receiving pharmacy that he/she must submit section 3 of the form no later than 14 days from the received date.
+Provide a copy of the completed Part A of PODSA Form 4A: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
+Inform the manager of the receiving pharmacy that he/she must submit Part B of the form no later than 14 days from the received date.
 See Step 3 below.

 Note: The closing pharmacy’s manager must conduct a narcotic reconciliation before transferring the controlled drug substances to the receiving pharmacy, including reporting any loss or theft as per PPP-65.

-Notify the Licensure Department if there is a change in the expected closing date originally indicated in your Pharmacy Closure Application to avoid premature PharmaNet termination.
+Notify the Licensure Department if there is a change in the expected closing date originally indicated in your Application for Pharmacy Closure to avoid premature PharmaNet termination.

 - Complete the Pharmacy Closure Application (Receiving Pharmacy)

-The manager of each pharmacy receiving the following from the closing pharmacy must complete section 3 of the application form no later than 14 days from the received date:
+The manager of each pharmacy receiving the following from the closing pharmacy must complete Part B of the application form no later than 14 days from the received date:

 - Prescription drugs (including controlled drug substances);